-Does it seem like you keep churning through salespeople?
+Does it seem like your team is continually churning through salespeople?

-Do candidates seem great when they first get on the floor, but after a few days or a few weeks, their performance starts to fall flat?
+Do you notice that candidates seem great when they first get on the floor, but after a few days or weeks, their performance starts to fall flat?
 It seems as though they begin losing confidence and can’t handle hearing no as an answer.

-This cycle repeats constantly in the sales world.
-It is almost impossible to rely on traditional recruitment and training methods to find and keep quality salespeople.
+In the world of sales, this cycle is constantly repeating itself.
+It’s almost impossible to rely on traditional recruitment and training methods to find and keep quality salespeople.

 Some believe that confidence is a hallmark of a great salesperson.
 Others may rely on knowledge and understanding of an end product as key indicators that a candidate will do well.

-But the problem with many traditional or stereotypical sales success indicators is that they are subjective and can indicate success in the moment, but probably not over a period of time.
+The problem with many traditional or stereotypical sales success indicators is that they are subjective and can indicate success in the moment, but most likely not over a period of time.

 Drive is how we define the inherent personality profile that sales candidates must exhibit to succeed.
-A well-developed sales personality test allows hiring managers and recruiters to see a candidate’s profile beyond the façade of a resume or an interview.
+A well-developed sales personality test allows hiring managers and recruiters to see a candidate’s profile beyond just the resume or interview process.

-In short, a sales personality test offers the ability to accurately assess the potential for success over time in a sales environment.
-Testing methods should focus on the inherent attributes needed to be a gifted salesperson:
+A sales personality test offers the ability to accurately assess the potential for long-term success in a sales environment.
+Testing methods should focus on the inherent attributes needed to be a successful salesperson:

 These qualities have been studied and proven effective in recognizing talent, specifically in salespeople, and provide a strong indication that your sales candidate can hang in there, even when the going gets tough.

-Anyone who scores highly on the sales test will exhibit a strong profile as a possible rainmaker for your company.
+Anyone who scores high in Drive on the sales test will exhibit the necessary traits to be a rainmaker for your company.